sinoroc/kb/src/python/packaging.rst

     It is strongly recommended to always offer at least the *sdist* of a Python project (for example on PyPI).
 The reason is that it is always possible to use the *sdist* on any platform.
-On the other hand it is most likely impossible to use a *bdist* targetted for another platform.
+On the other hand it is most likely impossible to use a *bdist* targeted for another platform.

     So if no *bdist* of the project is available for the target platform, the *sdist* can still be used and eventually a target specific *bdist* can be